What’s in my camera bag

-As a travel blogger with passion for photography, I like my photos to capture the essence of my travels.
-Surprisingly, the question I am most often asked is ‘what is in your camera bag’?
+As a travel blogger with passion for photography its important to capture the essence of my travels.
+Surprisingly, the question I am most often asked is what’s in your camera bag?

-Are you travelling?
-Perhaps you’re heading on a long overseas trip, or taking a short hike in the mountains or you’re heading into the city to do shoot cityscapes.
-Think carefully about the photos you want to capture and plan take the camera gear you will need.
+Perhaps you’re heading on an overseas trip, or going hiking in the mountains or spending a day in the city to shoot cityscapes.
+Think carefully about the photos you want to capture and take the camera gear you will need.

-A great tip for the light traveller is to put together some equipment basics which will cover most situations.
-If you are planning a specialist shoot, change it up and swap in the gear you will need for the shoot.
+My best planning tip is to put together some equipment basics which will cover most situations.
+When you are planning a specialist shoot, change it up and swap in the gear you will need for the shoot.

-Tip: Consider creating a list of the shots you want to capture to have a clear idea of the photos you want.
-This will provide a clear guide to what camera gear will you need to take with you.
+Consider creating a list of the shots you want to capture to have a clear idea of the photos you want.
+This will also form a clear guide to the camera gear will you need to take with you.